wp-plugins/santas-christmas-countdown/readme.txt

 == Changelog ==
 = Version 2.0 Released 05/13/2013  =

+  * A quick note about updating to version 2 from a previous version: If you have the countdown in your sidebar and update from a previous version, you will have to visit the Widgets page in your admin and drag the countdown back to your side bar.

  * Restructured plugin files and updated code.
 Added shortcode so that the countdown can be used on any post or page.
+See FAQ section for details or visit plugin home page.

 = Version 1.3 Released 03/04/2013  =